Montgomery County Heritage Day to be held at Historic Collinsville Pioneer Settlement - Clarksville Online - Clarksville News, Sports, Events and Information

 Montgomery County Government purchased Historic Collinsville from founders Glenn and JoAnn Weakley in 2018, who both passed away in September 2021.
 Visit Clarksville operates the property for the county.

-For more information about Historic Collinsville please visit www.historiccollinsville.com, follow them on Facebook, contact Kristy Proctor by phone at 931.551.6535 or email kristy@visitclarksvilletn.com, or Mark Britton at mark@visitclarksvilletn.com
+For more information about Historic Collinsville please visit www.historiccollinsville.com, follow them on Facebook, contact Kristy Proctor by phone at 931.551.6535 or email , or Mark Britton at